sagemath/sage/src/doc/en/developer/coding_in_python.rst

 handled by the code, then it may raise an exception.
 The following aims to guide you in choosing from the most relevant exceptions to Sage.
 Raise

-- :class:`TypeError`: if the input belongs to a class of objects that are not supported by the method.
+- :class:`TypeError`: if the input belongs to a class of objects that is not supported by the method.
 For example, a method works only with monic polynomials over a finite field, but a polynomial over rationals was given.